 Yes No

 I was able to walk:

 Yes No

 Assisted Unassisted

-Distance walke ed: metres
+Distance walked: metres

 I was able to drink today:

 Yes No

 I was able to drink: litres

 I was able to eat:

 Yes No

-Foods eaten: .
+Foods eaten:

-Plan: Your epidural/wound catheter may come out today and you will be transferred to the general surgical ward.
-You will aim to sit in the chair for 6 hours in total and walk approximately 20 metres.
+Plan: To sit in the chair for 6 hours in total and walk approximately 20 metres.
 You will be encouraged to eat and drink as you are able to.
-We will try and take out the lines in your neck and arm as well as taking the catheter out of your bladder.
+We will try and take out the lines in your neck and wrist as well as taking the catheter out of your bladder.

 I was able to sit in the chair for 6 hours in total:

 Yes No

 I was able to walk approximately 20 metres:

 Yes No

 I was able to eat:

 Yes No

-Foods eaten: .
+Foods eaten:

-I was able to drink today:
+I was able to drink:

 Yes No

 I was able to drink: litres

 I have passed wind:

 Yes No

 My neck line is out:

 Yes No

 My wrist line is out:

+Yes No

+My urinary catheter is out:

 Yes No